Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 4. Go to Fine-grained tokens
 5. Click on generate new token
 6. Give a name to your token.
-7. Set an expriation date.
+7. Set an expiration date.
 8. On `Repository access` section select `All Repositories`
 9. On `Permissions` Section go to `Repository permissions` and change `Administration` to "Read and write"